A3Digital/VisualMazeSolver/README.md

   </tr>
 </table>

-The following is the same maze solved with two different solving algorithms
+The following is the same maze solved with two different pathfinding algorithms

 <table style="width:100">
   <tr>